Looted Antiquities From Syria And Iraq Are Being Sold On Facebook

 The United Nations Educational, Scientific and Cultural organization, known as UNESCO, has called the looting perpetrated by the Islamic State “industrial scale.”
 However, the report also notes that all sides have been guilty of looting at some point, including citizens who are desperate for money after a long and bitter civil war.

-“What’s happening in Syria is dreadful,” laments the curator of the Middle East Department at the British Museum, Dr St John Simpson.
+“What’s happening in Syria is dreadful,” laments the curator of the Middle East Department at the British Museum, Dr. St. John Simpson.

 “It’s heartbreaking.
-Every site that is damaged is damaged forever.”
+Every site that is damaged is damaged forever,” Dr. Simpson said.

 A longer report on the issue can be found at World Politics Review, with whom Professor Amr al-Azm also coordinated.